The ballpoint pen is the most common writing instrument in the world, but how in the world does it actually work?

 Any solvent will remove an ink stain.

-First, test the colorfastness of your fabric before applying a solvent to make sure you do not damage the dye of the cloth.
+First, test the colorfastness of your fabric before applying a solvent.
+This ensures you do not damage the dye of the cloth.

 Next, apply a solvent like rubbing alcohol, hand sanitizer, or hairspray to the stain.
 Do this by placing a paper towel or rag underneath the stain and flushing it with the solvent.